luca-martinelli-09/serie-dl/README.md

-# serie_dl
+# serie-dl

-A series and movies downloader for python
+A series and movies downloader written in Python.

 ## Requirements